wp-plugins/sponsors-slideshow-widget/readme.txt

 Tags: plugin, sidebar, widget, sponsor links, slideshow Requires at least: 2.8
 Tested up to: 4.3
-Stable tag: 2.1.5
+Stable tag: 2.1.6

 Widget to display a certain link category with images as slide show.

 == Description ==

-Display a slide show of certain link categories in widgets.
-Since Wordpress 3.5 the standard Link Manager has been deactivated.
-The official plugin [Link Manager](https://wordpress.org/plugins/link-manager/) is required for this plugin to work.

-It can display a certain link category as slide show in the sidebar, using the [jQuery Cycle Plugin](http://malsup.com/jquery/cycle).
-It automatically excludes the chosen slideshow category from the Wordpress internal links widget.
-Below is a list of options.
+Include [jQuery](http://malsup.com/jquery/cycle) slideshows on your website in an instance

+* multiple sources for slideshows including links, images or posts
+* enable featured images for posts (post-thumbnail)
+* enable categories for images
-* set width an height of the slide show
+* set width an height of the slideshow
 * specify time out between transitions and time of transition
 * choose from several different fade effects
 * random or ordered slide show
+* include manual navigation
 * multiple widget support
+* exclude the chosen slideshow links category from the Wordpress internal links widget

+Since Wordpress 3.5 the standard Link Manager has been deactivated.
+The official plugin [Link Manager](https://wordpress.org/plugins/link-manager/) is required for this plugin to work.

 == Installation ==